ishantjuyal/Text-Summarisation/README.md

-# Text-Summarisation
+# Text Summarisation

-This repo contains code for various techniques of text summarisation.
+This repository contains code for text summarisation which is done in two ways:
+1. Extractive summarisation
+2. Abstractive summarisation